matheusvxf/matheusvxf.github.io/_pages/about.md

 * July 23, 2021.
 I presented [Dynamic Posted-Price Mechanisms for the Blockchain Transaction-Fee Market](https://arxiv.org/abs/2103.14144) at the 16th Workshop on the Economics of Networks, Systems and Computation.

 * March 10, 2021.
-I gave the talk "Economics and Computation in Distributed Systems" at Microsoft Research, Redmond.
+I gave the talk **Economics and Computation in Distributed Systems** at Microsoft Research, Redmond.

 * May 5, 2020.
 I talked about [Credible, Truthful, and Two-Round (Optimal) Auctions via Cryptographic Commitments](https://arxiv.org/abs/2004.01598) at Princeton research day. <red> **Winning presentation** </red>